Adult Education

 4:00-5:00 PM by Zoom

-The Sermon Safari drop-in Bible study returns April 10, in which we view and discuss a different sermon each week.
-Some of our previous sessions have featured sermons from Brian McLaren, Diana Butler Bass, and Barbara Brown Taylor
+Please join us for this weekly come-when-you-can Bible study on Wednesday afternoons.
+The Sermon Safari drop-in Bible study participants view and discuss a different sermon each week.
+Some of our previous sessions have featured sermons from Brian McLaren, Diana Butler Bass, Adam Hamilton, and Barbara Brown Taylor

 The Upper Room